CR

 About Crocs, Inc.

 Crocs, Inc. together with its subsidiaries, designs, develops, manufactures, markets, distributes, and sells casual lifestyle footwear and accessories for men, women, and kids under the Crocs and HEYDUDE Brands.
-The company carries a $5.89B market cap, placing it firmly in the mid-cap category.
+Valued at $6.81B, CROX is a mid-cap name in its sector.
 The company offers various footwear products, including clogs, sandals, loafers, classics, fuzz, platforms, boots, sandals, slides, slippers, sneakers, flip flops, and flats, as well as totes, backpacks, belt bags, socks, bag charms, cases, attachments, cartoon characters products, and touchland and other accessories.

 Key stats